I Can Do Bad All by Myself (play): Synopsis

 Vianne, a woman who has seen her share of pain, moves in with her 78-year-old grandmother, Madea, in order to escape her verbally abusive husband.
 Soon after her departure, she is hit with divorce papers.

 When Madea (played by Mr. Perry) takes sick, the family comes to her rescue, including Vianne's younger sister, Maylee.
 However, Maylee casually strolls in and announces that she will soon marry Vianne's ex-husband.

 After an explosive argument at the dinner table, Vianne realizes that she has to let this man go.
 Even though they are divorced, he still has her in his heart.
 No sooner than she lets him go, she realizes that her hurt has consumed most of her life and she needs to change.

-Bobby, a hired handyman (and boarder) lives with the grandmother, and he immediately makes it known that his is interested in Vianne.
+Bobby, a hired handyman (and boarder) lives with the grandmother, and he immediately makes it known that he is interested in Vianne.
 Much to their reluctance, they start to spend time together and they realize that, even though she was once a rich suburban housewife and he, a lowly gardener and ex-convict; that when it's right, it's right.
 Although grandma Madea has a few things to say about their budding relationship, including "You Can Do Bad All By Yourself", she eventually encourages it.